turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

   2. Write the feature code to make the acceptance test pass.
   3. Refactor if there are opportunities to do so.
   4. Move on to the next feature repeating this process.

+### Refactoring Guidelines

+Here are some refactoring points we want to see in your project:

+  * Small JavaScript functions focused on single responsibility (SRP) - for example, one function should not handle both disabled button state and rendering elements to the DOM
+  * Consistent formatting, indentation, and naming schemes
+  * Smart, concise comments (only when absolutely needed for clarity)
+  * Little to no duplication in JavaScript (DRY principle)
+  * Avoid deep nesting (for if/else conditionals)
+  * Line lengths (keep them short and readable to avoid horizontal scrolling in your text editor)
+  * File and folder organization (test, images, CSS directories)

+  When you "refactor," you make changes to the code without changing any of its functionality.
+You can think of it like a "clean up," for the sake of improving readability and quality.

+  This doesn't include bug fixes or the addition of any new functionality.
+You might refactor code that you have written the day before, while it's still fresh in your head, so that it is more readable and reusable when you may potentially look at it two months from now.
+As the motto says: "refactor early, refactor often."

 ### Adding a new TODO